jlu-ilr-hydro/odmf/docs/data-usage.md

 - The comment section of a user can include additional personal information.
 - The date and time of the last login is saved and used for automatic deactivation of users and eventually removal of user accounts.
-- The password is transmitted to ODMF but saved as encrypted with the encryption library bcrypt2.
+- The password is transmitted to ODMF but only an encrypted version is saved using the algorithm bcrypt2 implemented by the python library with the same name.
 The password cannot not be retrieved from the encrypted form according to current knowledge.
 The ODMF system should always be used with the secure https protocol.

 Users are allowed and encouraged to edit their personal information to adjust their needs for privacy.
 However, the username and the last login date are not writeable for the user.
 For correct scientific attribution, please do not try to use